Nikkig087/blackjack/README.md

 Understand the game rules and mechanics.
 Enjoy a user-friendly interface for a smooth gaming experience.
 Easily navigate through the game's features and options.
+I want to view the high scores of previous players so that I can gauge how well I perform compared to others.
+I want the option to restart the game after finishing a round so that I can play again without having to reload the game.

 Frequent User Goals:
 Master the strategies required to win the game consistently.
 Explore different difficulty levels to challenge their skills.
 Engage in competitive gameplay against the computer.
 Provide feedback and suggestions for improving the game's features and usability.
+I want the option to view the high scores easily accessible from the main menu so that I can check my progress or compare scores with others.

 Returning User Goals:
 Explore any updates or improvements made to the game since their last play session.